Mary, Help of Christians: The Litany of Loreto

-The first surviving translation of this litany, yet still incomplete, in the Spanish language was recorded in 1621 under the title “La Letania Sagrada de la Bienaventurada Virgen Maria” in Valladolid, Spain.

-The Italian religious author Orazio (Horatio) Torsellini (1597) and the Roman Breviary (May 24, Appendix) claim that Pope Pius V inserted the invocation in the Litany of Loreto after the Battle of Lepanto.
+The first surviving translation of this litany, yet still incomplete, in the Spanish language was recorded in 1621 under the title "La Letania Sagrada de la Bienaventurada Virgen Maria" in Valladolid, Spain.
+The Italian religious author Orazio Torsellino (1597) and the Roman Breviary (May 24, Appendix) claim that Pope Pius V inserted the invocation in the Litany of Loreto after the Battle of Lepanto.
 The form of the litany in which it is first found, however, was unknown at Rome at the time of Pope Pius V.

 Marian Feast

 The feast of Our Lady, Help of Christians, was instituted by Pope Pius VII.
 By order of Napoleon I of France, Pope Pius VII was arrested on 5 June 1808, and detained a prisoner first at Grenoble, and then at Fontainebleau.
 In January 1814, after the battle of Leipzig, he was brought back to Savona and set free on 17 March, on the eve of the feast of Our Lady of Mercy, the Patroness of Savona.
 The journey to Rome was a veritable triumphal march.
 The Pope, attributing the victory of the church after so much agony and distress to the Blessed Virgin, visited many of her sanctuaries on the way and crowned her images (e.g., the "Madonna del Monte" at Cesena, "della Misericordia" at Treja, "della Colonne" and "della Tempestà" at Tolentino).
 The people crowded the streets to catch a glimpse of the Pope who had withstood the threats of Napoleon.
 He entered Rome on 24 May 1814, and was enthusiastically welcomed.
 To commemorate his own sufferings and those of the church during his exile Pope Pius VII extended the feast of the Seven Dolours of Mary to the Catholic Church on 18 September 1814.

 When Napoleon left Elba and returned to Paris, Murat was about to march through the Papal States from Naples; Pius VII fled to Savona 22 March 1815.
 After the Congress of Vienna and the battle of Waterloo, the Pope returned to Rome on 7 July 1815.
 To give thanks to God and Our Lady, on 15 September 1815 he declared 24 May, the anniversary of his first return, to be henceforth the feast of Our Lady, Help of Christians.
 The 1913 Catholic Encyclopaedia article commented that "it has spread nearly over the entire Latin Church, but is not contained in the universal calendar."